 Wellness Screen is offered in 14 school districts across five counties in the Fox Valley region.

-You will receive a Notification Letter informing you that Wellness Screen will be offered to your child.
+You will receive a Notification Letter via email from your child’s school, informing you that Wellness Screen will be offered to your child.
 It is recommended that you speak with your child about the screen.
 Your child must assent to participate on the day of screening.
 If your child is absent or chooses not to participate you will be notified.
 For many parents/guardians Wellness Screen will confirm your child is mentally well.
 In this case, you will receive nothing further.
 If a potential mental health concern is identified, you will receive a telephone call from Wellness Screen staff.
 All efforts are made to verbally share the results of the screen and to discuss recommendations to improve your child’s mental wellness.
 Wellness Screen staff will provide resources and can assist with connection to medical or mental health treatment, but you will play a key role in your child’s ongoing care.

 If you have additional questions contact Wellness Screen at 920-886-9319 ext.
 111.